LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. method:: map(...)

    A map is created with zero or more key/value pair parameters.
-Any non-pair parameters given are inserted as a key with a null value.
+Any non-pair parameters given are inserted as a key with a "null" value.

-   Example of creating a map with a series of parameters using string based keys::
+   Example of creating a map with a series of parameters using string-based keys::

       local(myMap = map(